ranenbg/Arduino-FFB-wheel/README.md

 - "t" 4x4 button matrix support
 - "m" replacement pinouts for Arduino ProMicro

-* some combinations are not possible at the same time like "z" and "s", beacause they both use the same Arduino pin
+note* some combinations are not possible at the same time like "z" and "s", beacause they both use the same Arduino pin

 ## Firmware download